Can You Buy A House With No Money Down?

 For many borrowers, the down payment is one of the biggest barriers to buying a home.
 It can take years for most people to save up thousands of dollars to put toward a down payment.
 Fortunately, there are ways you can buy a home with low to no down payment.

-If you’re able to make a down payment or have a low or no down payment loan in mind and are ready to purchase a home, apply online to start the approval process.
+If you’re able to make a down payment or have a low or no down payment loan in mind and are ready to purchase a home, get the mortgage process started online.